 Boone made his way to New Orleans, and gambled in the Crescent City until the tide of fate pushed him ashore in Cape Town, South Africa.
 Boone soon found a new employer; the Transvaal Rangers.
 Along with the Boers and the British troops, Boone is thrust into action against the deadly Zulu impi in the fierce Anglo-Zulu War.
 Marlowe may have been a newcomer to the Dark Continent, but he was no stranger to war.
-The Zulu eventually admit defeat, and the Boers claim indpendence from the British.
+The Zulu eventually admit defeat, and the Boers claim independence from the British.
 Africa loosens its hold on Marlowe, and Boone returns to the land of his birth.

-Much has changed since he left, and yet some things were still the same.
+Much has changed since he last rode the open plains, and yet some things were still the same.
 On the grassy plains of Wyoming there were still jobs to be had for a man handy with a gun.
 To his surprise, he discovers an affinity for horses; the Appaloosas of the Nez Perce.
 He is content, perhaps for the first time, to settle into the role of a ranch hand.
 But riding for the brand places him in the middle of a conflict between a would-be cattle baron and a woman, Lauren Shelby, determined to raise fine horses.
 War is coming to the range, a war hotter than the drought-stricken land.
 He was a stranger to Charlie Stanton, the hired gun trying to burn-out Lauren Shelby, but Boone Marlowe is no stranger to war.
-Though it is a war he may not win, Boone prepares to wage war the only way he knows how, guns fully-loaded, ready to fight to the death.
+Though it is a war he may not win, Boone prepares to wage war the only way he knows how, guns fully-loaded; no quarter given or asked.